AppliedLogicSystems/ALSProlog/docs/docs/guide/10-Prolog-I-O.md

     If Bool = true, lists of suitably small integers will print out as a double quoted string.
 If Bool = false, these lists will print out as lists of small numbers.

-depth_computation(Val) [default: Val = nonflat]
+depth_computation(Val) [default: Val = non-flat]
-    Val may be either flat or nonflat.
+    Val may be either flat or non-flat.
 This setting determines the nature of the pretty printer's "depth in term" computation.
 If Val = flat, all arguments of a term or list will be treated as being at the same depth.
-If Val = nonflat, then each subsequent argument in a term (or each sebsequent element of a list) will be considered to be at a depth one greater than the depth of the preceding structure argument (or list element).
+If Val = non-flat, then each subsequent argument in a term (or each sebsequent element of a list) will be considered to be at a depth one greater than the depth of the preceding structure argument (or list element).

 line_end(Bool) [default: Bool = true]
-    When Bool = true, nl(_) is normal; when Bool = false, line-breaks (new lines) are preceeded by a \ .
+    When Bool = true, nl(_) is normal; when Bool = false, line-breaks (new lines) are preceded by a \ .
 ```
 ### 10.7.3 Writing output
 ```